-When we recommend a corporate bond investment, we want to achieve an investment return that is greater than the bond's yield to maturity.
-We do this by recommending bonds trading at a relative discount and then look to sell these bonds at a higher price prior to maturity.
-We call this 'active corporate bond investing,' which we believe is a superior alternative investment strategy compared to creating a traditional hold-to-maturity bond ladder.
+When we recommend corporate bond investments, we want to achieve an investment return that is greater than the bond's yield to maturity and outperforms the leading corporate bond funds and ETFs.
+We do this by recommending corporate bonds trading at a compelling value relative to the issuing company's financial performance and strength.
+We actively monitor the financial performance of each bond issuer, as well as the performance of each bond and ultimately decide when to sell bonds we previously recommended.
+Simply put, our goal is to sell bonds at a higher price than which we recommended them.
+This will typically include selling bonds before maturity.
+We call this 'active corporate bond investing,' which we believe is a superior investment strategy to creating a traditional hold-to-maturity bond ladder.

 1) How much has the bond price appreciated since we have owned it?

-As shown in the below chart, corporate bond prices have ceilings.
+As shown in Figure 2, corporate bond prices have ceilings.
 The chart shows a distribution of corporate bond prices available on E*TRADE on October 11, 2018.
-It shows that very few corporate bonds currently trade at or above 125 -- only 4% on this date.
-Corporate bond prices trade as a percentage of face value, so a price of 125 means that the bond is valued at a 25% premium to its face value.
+It shows that very few corporate bonds were trading at or above 125 -- only 4% on this date.
+Corporate bond prices trade as a percentage of face value, so a price of 125 means that the bond is valued at a 25% premium to its $1,000 face value.
 No bond traded at or above 150, showing that bonds can only rise so much in price -- a key difference to how stock market investments trade.

-Corporate bond investors must be mindful of this.
+Corporate bond investors must be mindful of this ceiling on bond prices.

-Therefore, if we recommend a bond at par (100) and it increases to 125, there's a high likelihood we will recommend selling this bond so we can lock in our capital gain.
+Therefore, if we recommend a corporate bond at par (100) and it increases to 125, we may recommend selling this bond so we can lock in our capital gain.
 We ultimately need to gauge a bond's upside, and, as bonds increase materially in price, the likelihood of further price increases diminishes.
 Since all bond prices return to par at maturity, we seek to sell bonds at a high point when possible.

 * Investment-grade corporate bond search conducted 10/11/18 on E*TRADE for bond maturities between 5-15 years.
 Bonds are quoted as a percentage of their face value.

 Locking in capital appreciation is especially important when holding a low-yielding, investment-grade corporate bond.
-For example, if you own a bond that increased from par to 120 and the bond pays a 4% coupon, a significant fall in the bond's price could wipe out an investor's interest income for several years.
-With high-yield corporate bonds, we can be somewhat less 'trigger-happy' with sell recommendations since such bonds can often 'out-yield' a reduction in the bond's price.
+For example, if you own a corporate bond that increased from par to 120 and the bond pays a 4% coupon, a significant fall in the bond's price could wipe out an investor's interest income for several years.
+With high-yield corporate bonds, we can be somewhat less 'trigger-happy' in deciding when to sell bonds, as these bonds can often 'out-yield' a reduction in the bond's price.